María de Padilla: Death and burial

 María de Padilla died in July 1361, possibly a victim of the plague, although Pero López de Ayala does not specify the cause in his chronicle of the King's reign.

-She was buried in the Real Monasterio de Santa Clara de Astudillo which she had founded in 1353.
-Shortly afterwards, however, her remains were taken, following the orders of King Peter, to the Cathedral of Seville where she received burial in the Royal Chapel with other members of the royal house.
+She was buried in the Real Monasterio de Santa Clara de Astudillo which she had founded in 1354.
+Shortly afterwards, however, her remains were taken, following the orders of King Peter, to Seville Cathedral where she received burial in the Royal Chapel with other members of the royal family.

+After her death, King Peter claimed to have married her in secret in 1353, and that she was his first and only legitimate wife.